panutat-p/certified-kubernetes/SERVICES.md

 ## NodePort

+* Forward port of the node to the port of the pod
-To route traffic to the pods created by the Deployment The selector field in the Service resource must match the labels specified in the Deployment's pod template
+* To route traffic to the pods created by the Deployment,\
+the selector field in the Service resource must match the labels specified in the Deployment's pod template

 ```yaml
 apiVersion: apps/v1